Matthaeus07/Python/README.md

 You can do with it whatever you want!
 I don't mind.

-Dont open any "Issues", "Pull request", etc. just look at, use it and have fun!
+Dont open any "Issues", "Pull request", etc. just look at it, use it and have fun!